(poster image by Carmen-Helena Téllez, ©2009)

 Scenic Direction: Roberto Borges

-Visual Images and Supertitles: Carmen Helena Tellez, Mark Doerries and Cinthia Alireti:
+Visual Images and Supertitles: Designed by Carmen Helena Tellez, realized digitally by Mark Doerries and Cinthia Alireti:

 The Composer: Howard Swyers